makersacademy/takeaway-challenge/README.md

 ### Steps taken to build the software

 1. Domain modelling and diagramming to design the software implementation
-2. Installation of the relevant gems (Twilio, etc.)
+2. Installation of the relevant gems (Twilio, Dotenv, etc.)
 3. Built Menu class following TDD approach
 4. Built Order class following TDD approach
-5. Built Order class following TDD approach
+5. Built TextMessage class following TDD approach
 5. Edge cases taken into account:
     * wrong item added to the order;
     * wrong item removed from the order;
     * view basket when empty;
-    * place order when basket empty; wrong payment amount entered.
+    * place order when basket empty;
+    * wrong payment amount entered.

 ### Classes and methods explained

 1. **Menu**
     * Properties
-        * `dishes` a hash which contains all menu items with prices.
+        * `dishes` a hash which contains a pre-defined list of menu items with prices.

     * Methods
         * `view_dishes` allows the user to view formatted list of items and prices.
-        * `check_availability` raises an error if the item entered in not in the menu.
+        * `check_availability` raises an error if the item entered is not in the menu.

 2. **Order**
     * Properties
-        * `basket` a default empty hash which will store the selected items.
+        * `basket` a default empty hash which will store the items selected by the user.
         * `menu` a new instance of the Menu class which can be called to view the menu.

     * Methods
         * `add_dish` allows the user to add the item to the order.
-Raises an error if an item not available is added.
+Raises an error if an item which is not available is added.
         * `remove_dish` allows the user to remove the item from the order.
-Raises an error if the item not in the basket.
+Raises an error if the item is not in the basket.
         * `view_basket` allows the user to view the basket with the items, their prices and quantities and the total of the order.
 Raises an error if the basket is empty.
         * `place_order` allows the user to pay for the order.
-Raises an error if the wrong payment amount if entered.
+Raises an error if the wrong payment amount is entered.
 Triggers delivery of confirmation text SMS if payment is successful.

 3. **TextMessage**
     * Properties
-        * `client` contains the Twilio credential.
+        * `client` contains the Twilio credentials used to send the text message.

     * Methods
         * `send_message` sends the text message from the Twilio API to the user.